Thre4dripper/NodeTs-Express-Service-Based-Template/README.md

 ![Swagger](https://img.shields.io/badge/-Swagger-85EA2D?style=flat-square&logo=Swagger&logoColor=white)

-A fully configurable Node.js, Express, and TypeScript server template with a service-based architecture, That can interact with MySQL, PostgresSQL, MariaDB, Sqlite, MSSql, MongoDB.
+A fully configurable Node.js, Express, and TypeScript server template with a service-based architecture, That can interact with MySQL, PostgresSQL, Sqlite, MariaDB, MSSql, DB2, Snowflake, Or acle, MongoDB.
 Out-of-the-box validation, documentation generation, and more.